 Why Allentown Healthcare Workers Choose Munley Law

-The Allentown workers’ compensation attorneys at Munley Law bring specialized experience to healthcare injury claims.
 We have extensive experience representing nurses, nursing assistants, technicians, and all healthcare professionals.
-Our team understands complex healthcare workplace environments and knows healthcare-specific OSHA regulations and safety standards.
-Our attorneys are recognized by Pennsylvania Super Lawyers, and we collect no fee unless we obtain compensation for your healthcare workplace injury.
+Our team understands complex healthcare workplace environments and is familiar with healthcare-specific OSHA regulations and safety standards.
+Our attorneys are recognized by Pennsylvania Super Lawyers, and J. Christopher Munley was named Lawyer of the Year for Workers’ Compensation by Best Lawyers.
+Additionally, partner Caroline Munley is named a certified workers’ compensation specialist by the Pennsylvania Bar Association Section on Workers’ Compensation Law.

 You’ve dedicated your career to caring for others.
 Now let us care for you.
 If you’re a healthcare worker injured on the job in Allentown or the Lehigh Valley, contact Munley Law for a free consultation.
 Our attorneys understand the unique challenges facing healthcare professionals and will fight to ensure you receive the specialized compensation you deserve.
+We collect no fee unless we obtain compensation for your healthcare workplace injury.

 Call us today or complete our online form to schedule your free healthcare workers’ compensation consultation.